orange-cloudfoundry/cf-oss-service-providers-best-practices/README.md

 For images where you need precise control over the layout, consider SaaS drawing tools with free tiers and source exports, such as draw.io (see inspiration in [prometheus-boshrelease docs](https://github.com/cloudfoundry-community/prometheus-boshrelease/tree/3c93dd8531706344a0a9d53ffca972fae3e61ff0/docs)

 For images where no tight control over layout is required, consider [plantuml](http://plantuml.com/) syntax, possibly pointing to remotely rendered PNG/JPG from http://plantuml.com/plantuml/

+## In which github org should live this repo ?

+This repo is likely to be better suited in the https://github.com/cloudfoundry-community/ organization.
+This is only transiently being bootstrapped into orange-cloudfoundry